aws-samples/cfn101-workshop/content/basics/operations/user-data/index.md

 #### 4. Create the Stack

-Similar to previous labs, update the stack with the updated template.
-Once CloudFormation completes updating the stack, you can then check to see that your script has set up a web server on the EC2 instance.
+Similar to previous labs, create the stack with the updated template.
+Once CloudFormation completes creating the stack, you can then check to see that your script has set up a web server on the EC2 instance.

 :::::tabs{variant="container"}